ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2015-04-22-ibeacons-alone-dont-make-for-great-ux-and-all-about-eye-tracking.md

 ---
 layout: post
 title: 2015 Apr-"iBeacons alone don't make for great UX" & "All about Eye Tracking"
-snippet: 38 participants @ Gengo offices - <strong>UPDATE - We are WAY above capacity.
+snippet: 38 participants @ Gengo offices - UPDATE - We are WAY above capacity.
 If you aren't on the list, we are afraid it will not -
 ---
 38 participants